code-423n4/docs/roles/wardens/submission-policy.md

 1. Submit a placeholder finding using the audit submission form, with a non-specific title (e.g. "Potentially sensitive issue - disclosed privately")
 1. While logged in to the Code4rena website, [submit a Help Desk request](https://code4rena.com/help/), and select "Sensitive disclosure" for "What type of problem do you need help with?"
 Please include:
-    a.
-Name of audit, and
+   - Name of audit, and
-    b.
-Link to a private Gist containing the finding.
+   - Link to a private Gist containing the finding.

 Code4rena staff will review the issue immediately with the judge and sponsor, and will ensure the submission is added to the audit repo after any immediate risks have been addressed.